asdcid/12-trees/README.md

 $GATK IndexFeatureFile \
     -F $sample.filter.biallelic.vcf.gz
 ```
-### 8.5 Remove sites in the repeat and homopolymer regions
+### 8.5 Remove sites in the repeat regions and homopolymer stretches
-Homopolymer here is defined as more than 6 identical nt.
+Homopolymer stretches here are defined as more than 6 identical nt.
 This script also count the SNPs according to: 1. all three replicates need to have the same genotype.
 But also, this needs to be true for every branch at that site.
 2. at least one branch needs to have a genotype that's different from the other 7 branches at that site.

 ```
 removeRepeatSiteAndCalculate.py